SilvesterHsu/Spark-jupyter/README.md

 ![set password](https://tva1.sinaimg.cn/large/006y8mN6gy1g7i9ghwmaxj30gg06tdg8.jpg)

-Once the password is set and successfully logged in, jupyterLab completes the password configuration.
-You need to terminate and restart the lab container in the terminal.
+Once the password is set and successfully logged in, jupyter completes the password configuration.
+You need to terminate and restart the spark container in the terminal.

-Use `control+C` to stop the jupyterlab container, or start a new terminal:
+Use `control+C` to stop the spark container, and restart spark container:

 ```
 docker restart spark